I have a love affair with Colombia that’s lasted eight years and counting.

 Every building in Guatape features reliefs that tell the story and heritage of the family or business that owns it.
 For example, the building of a music school would have reliefs of instruments, and a private home would have the family crest.
 Every building, and street, tells a story about the locals who own it – in a fun and colorful way!

 Lastly, there is Salento, a sleepy backpacker Andean town located in heart of Eje Cafetero.
-With its traditional colonial architecture, surrounding green hills, and proximity to Los Nevados National Natural Park and the stunning Cocora Valley, Salento is the perfect place for those seeking peaceful nature and a deep dive into Colombia’s coffee culture.
+With its beautiful architecture, surrounding green hills, and proximity to Los Nevados National Natural Park and the stunning Cocora Valley, Salento is the perfect place for those seeking peaceful nature and a deep dive into Colombia’s coffee culture.

 While the country’s landscape speaks to its natural wonders, its cities and towns each tell a different story about the country’s rich culture and history.